ChicagoHAI/chicagohai.github.io/content/_index.md

 ## News
+* A paper titled "[Understanding the Effect of Out-of-distribution Examples and Interactive Explanations on Human-AI Decision Making](https://arxiv.org/abs/2101.05303)" is accepted at CSCW'21, congratulations, [Han](https://mrsata.github.io/) and [Vivian](https://vivlai.github.io/)!
-* A paper titled "On Positivity Bias in Negative Reviews" accepted at ACL'21, congratulations, [Madhu](https://madhu-aithal.github.io/)!
+* A paper titled "[On Positivity Bias in Negative Reviews](https://arxiv.org/abs/2106.12056)" is accepted at ACL'21, congratulations, [Madhu](https://madhu-aithal.github.io/)!
-* A paper titled "[Towards Unifying Feature Attribution and Counterfactual Explanations: Different Means to the Same End](https://chenhaot.com/papers/unifying-explanations.html)" accepted at AIES'21!
+* A paper titled "[Towards Unifying Feature Attribution and Counterfactual Explanations: Different Means to the Same End](https://chenhaot.com/papers/unifying-explanations.html)" is accepted at AIES'21!
-* A paper titled "[Understanding the Diverging User Trajectories in Highly-related Online Communities during the COVID-19 Pandemic](https://chenhaot.com/papers/covid-communities-diverging-trajectories.html)" accepted at ICWSM'21, congratulations, [Jason](http://www.jasondarkblue.com/)!
+* A paper titled "[Understanding the Diverging User Trajectories in Highly-related Online Communities during the COVID-19 Pandemic](https://chenhaot.com/papers/covid-communities-diverging-trajectories.html)" is accepted at ICWSM'21, congratulations, [Jason](http://www.jasondarkblue.com/)!